soixantecircuits/piano/README.md

 *Soon.*

 ## Development
+We use gulp to develop, to contribute to piano, just use `gulp develop`.
+It will watch src/piano and serve it over localhost on port 8080.

 Create a `feature-[name-of-the-feature]` branch and make PR on the `dev` branch.
 Please use the [standard js coding style](https://github.com/feross/standard).

 ## To Do